Informfully/Challenges/newsimages25/images/README.md

 # NewsImages Submission Overview

-*Overview generated on the basis of the evaluaiton script.*
+*Overview generated on the basis of the evaluation script.*

 ## Participating Teams